Sherri Shepherd beat diabetes and experienced a stunning 66-pound weight loss on a low carb, sugar free diet.

 For Sherri, weight loss wasn't just about vanity; it was about survival.
 Shepherd dramatically overhauled her diet and began exercising regularly after being diagnosed with type 2 diabetes in 2007.
 The diagnosis was a wake-up call for Sherri, whose mom died at age 41 of diabetes.

 Sherri credits a low carb, low sugar diet and Zumba dance workouts for her incredible weight loss.
-“I do Zumba every night," said Shepherd.
+“I do Zumba every night," Shepherd told ABC News.
 "I find a Zumba class or put in my DVDs."

 The 5-foot-1 Shepherd, who once tipped the scales at 197 pounds, has been doing Zumba workouts for over two years.
 She credits exercise for giving her the energy to keep up with her eight-year-old son.